Akdamut: Parallels in other works

 The reference in Akdamut to all the seas being ink and all the reeds pens is found in the Talmud, Masechet Sotah in relation to the lack of ability of humans to express the praise of God.
 This is comparable, and almost certainly borrowed from the Talmud, to verses in the Quran: "Were the sea ink for the words of my Lord, the sea would surely fail before the words of my Lord fail" (Sura 18, verse 109), and "Were the trees that are in the earth pens, were the sea ink with seven more seas to swell its tide, the words of God would not be spent" (Sura 31, verse 27).
-The third verse of Frederick M. Lehman's 1917 hymn "The Love of God" is based on this passage from Akdamut.
+The third verse of Frederick Martin Lehman's 1917 hymn "The Love of God" is based on this passage from Akdamut.
 Medieval Christian sermons use the same imagery.